aasthadua123/gridnet/README.md

 > This is a social networking framework designed from the ground-up using node, mongo and the front end is designed in ReactJS.

+## How To

+> Allowed values for Cross Origin - List / All.

 ## Installation and Running

 > npm install

-> build config.js
+> npm run setup

 > npm start

 # Build Information

-> Status: Alpha 2
+> Status: Alpha 3

 > Deployed: No

 ## To-do List

+* Setup Automated Installation Script.

 * Set up forgot password.